-Welcome to the Night Sky Map for April 2020!
-This month, we focus on lesser-known constellations that aren’t quite big or bright enough to make it into the “Big Leagues,” but are certainly still worth gazing at!
+Do you love stargazing?
+For mid-April, we focus on some spring constellations that aren’t quite big or bright enough to make it into the “Big Leagues” but are certainly still worth gazing at!

 Just click here or on the image below to open the printable map—then bring outside!